Everything PR News

 • Maintain relationships with potential outside counsel pre-crisis.

-• Define crisis categories and tier-engagement decisions before the moment of need.
+• Define crisis categories and tier the engagement decisions in advance.

 • Integrate legal-and-communications coordination at the senior leadership level.